matthewpwatkins/isaiah-goes-to-the-movies/chapter-ideas.md

 - Quiet Place
 - Radio
 - Ratatouille
-- Raya and the Last Drage
+- Raya and the Last Dragon
 - Ready Player One
 - Remember the Titans
 - Rescuers